TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 <a id="getting-started-with-docker-image"></a>
 # Getting Started with Docker Image

-Following steps outline how to build a Docker image if one has the binaries of TIBCO ComputeDB.
+The following instructions outline how to build a Docker image if you have the binaries of TIBCO ComputeDB.</br>
 TIBCO ComputeDB does not provide a Docker image.

-Before building the Docker image, ensure you have already installed and configured Docker properly.
+Before building the Docker image, ensure that you have already installed and configured the Docker properly.
 Refer to [Docker documentation](http://docs.docker.com/installation/) for more details.

 ## Verify that Docker is Installed</br>
 In the command prompt run the command: